Other Construction Businesses for Sale

 Landscaping Company

-Specializes in integrated landscape design, installation, hardscapes, water features, lighting, lawn maintenance, pest control, and snow removal for residential and commercial clients in Illinois.
+Full-service landscape contracting company offering maintenance, hardscapes, water features, lighting, pest control, and snow removal to residential and commercial clients across Illinois with approximately 93% customer retention

 Price$480K